madskristensen/WebEssentials.AspNetCore.ServiceWorker/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/033jspebqrwao5o4?svg=true)](https://ci.appveyor.com/project/madskristensen/webessentials-aspnetcore-serviceworker)
 [![NuGet](https://img.shields.io/nuget/v/WebEssentials.AspNetCore.ServiceWorker.svg)](https://nuget.org/packages/WebEssentials.AspNetCore.ServiceWorker/)

-[Service worker](https://developers.google.com/web/fundamentals/primers/service-workers/) support for any ASP.NET Core 2.0 app in order to improve performance of your app as well as provide offline support.
+[Service worker](https://developers.google.com/web/fundamentals/primers/service-workers/) support for any ASP.NET Core 2.0 apps in order to improve performance as well as provide offline support.
 It's a foundational piece of [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/).
 This NuGet package makes it super easy to work with.

 Service workers are [supported in most modern browsers](http://caniuse.com/#feat=serviceworkers) and are safe to use since they are ignored by older ones.

 ## Install
-To add a service worker to your ASP.NET Core 2.0 application, simply add the NuGet package *WebEssentials.AspNetCore.ServiceWorker*.
+To add a service worker to your ASP.NET Core 2.0 application, simply add the NuGet package [WebEssentials.AspNetCore.ServiceWorker](https://www.nuget.org/packages/WebEssentials.AspNetCore.ServiceWorker/).

 Either do that through Visual Studio's NuGet Package Manager or the command line like this: